 Flinders Chase National Park was badly damaged by the fires.
-The good news is that the park is currently open for self-drive.
-Note that there is currently no food or drinks available for purchase and limited toilets.
+The good news is that the park is currently open.
+Note that there is a temporary visitor information office at Rocky River, 5km inside the park entrance.
 More details here.

 Update as of Dec 22, 2023